 \section{Conclusions}

-In this paper, we have presented a systematic study of the disorder to order transition for the 1D NRCH model.
+We have presented a systematic study of the disorder-to-order transition for the 1D NRCH model.
 In 1D, defect solutions are the sources and sinks of travelling waves.
-Sources are analogous to the two-dimensional topologically neutral targets, whereas sinks are similar to the disinclination lines where the waves emanated from sources meet.
+Sources are analogous to the two-dimensional topologically neutral targets, whereas sinks are similar to the disclination lines where the waves emanated from sources meet.
 For a given $\alpha$, defects select a unique wave number $\kl$ that increases monotonically with $\alpha$.
 Wave number selection predicts a crossover threshold $\alphax \sim 0.62$ above which the defect solutions cannot exist.

 At small $\alpha$, disordered initial states evolve into multi-defect configurations, where sources and sinks are arranged in an alternating manner.
-With increasing $\alpha$, overall the defect density increases, peaks at $\alpha \sim 0.2$, and then vanishes at $\alphac \sim 0.6$, which marks the onset of disorder to order transition.
+With increasing $\alpha$, overall the defect density increases, peaks at $\alpha \sim 0.2$, and then vanishes at $\alphac \sim 0.6$, which marks the onset of disorder-to-order transition.
 In accordance with this observation, we find that there is no significant average polar order for $\alpha < \alphac$, but travelling states for $\alpha > \alphac$ show perfect order in the long time steady state.
 In a direct contrast to 2D, where the transition occurs at $\alphac \sim 0.28 \ll \alphax \sim 0.58$, the transition point in 1D, $\alphac \sim 0.6$ is in close agreement with the crossover threshold $\alphax \sim 0.62$ predicted by wavenumber selection.
 A closer inspection of the defect dynamics reveals that at certain resonance values of nonreciprocity below $\alphac$, $\rho_D$ shows sharp minima, which is a consequence of the fact that for these values of $\alpha$, defect merger events continue to occur even at very long times.
-Additionally, the average inter-defect separation rises sharply for these $\alphac$, which was also observed in the study of pairwise defect interactions in 2D \cite{rana2024a}.
+Additionally, the average inter-defect separation rises sharply for these $\alpha$ values, which was also observed in the study of pairwise defect interactions in 2D~\cite{rana2024b}.